 Information Retrieval for the Syrian Exchange Students

-On this page you will find some information about the lecture "Information Retrieval", which will be hold for the Syrian exchange students in summer term 2010 by Prof. Andreas Nürnberger.
-This page will be updated during the course.
+On this page you find some information about the lecture "Information Retrieval", which is given for the Syrian exchange students in summer term 2012 by Prof. Andreas Nürnberger.
+This page will be updated regularly throughout the course.

 Information Retrieval (IR) is about information search in not or less structured datasets like text or multimedia databases.
 Examples for applications are internet search engines, digital libaries and multimedia archives like image or video databases.
 In this course you will be introduced into basic IR-concepts and special application areas will be illustrated.
 Topics covered include:

 If you have any questions about the lectures or the exercises feel free to contact us (if possible via E-Mail).